Overview

 Bytes

-Load file contents from a string of raw bytes.
+Load file contents from a byte array.

 Note: The original filename of the encoded file is required when calling the method.